 - An already bought custom domain on godaddy

 Already have all of those in place?
 Let’s begin!

-Setting Up A Custom Domain On Godaddy To A Blogger Blog
+Steps To Step Up A Custom Domain Bought On Godaddy To Work With Your Blogger Blog

 On the Godaddy account tab, place your cursor to your account name and click on Manage My Domains.

 Please note: The domain needs to be using /pointing to the default nameservers before being able to use Godaddy’s DNS.
 If you just bought the domain and haven’t really done anything, you should be on the right track.
 If otherwise, please revert back to the default Godaddy nameservers before you continue.

 Under My Domains option, click on the gear icon close to the domain you’d like to use for your blogger blog and click on Manage DNS.

 Look Under Records, click on the Add option